SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Semantic/assignments.rst

     val b = a
     when(sel) {
         b := 2
-        //At this point, a and b are evaluated to 2 : they represent the same set of wire }
+        // At this point, a and b are evaluated to 2: they reference the same signal }

     val c = UInt(8 bits)